borquezln/marcadores/README.md

 For its part, the map can show three types of markers, and it is possible to create the third one only from the database.
 The category to display is chosen from the user panel after logging in.

-Also, there is also a user management page that allows to activate newly accounts and reset passwords.
-The map and user administration are only visible to administrators.
+Also, there is also a page for user management that allows to activate newly accounts, reset passwords and turn a regular user into an admin.

 In addition to the login form, the system has a registration form, a password reset request form, and a logout for inactivity.